priyadarshss/Stock-Charts/README.md

 # Stock-Charts
-Show three charts of 31 of the most popular stocks on Yahoo Finance for T.A.
+Shows three charts of 31 of the most popular stocks on Yahoo Finance for T.A.

 ## Prerequisites:
   Yahoo finance : "pip install yfinance"